Cedar Orthopaedic Surgery Center

 There are two types of surgery for carpal tunnel syndrome: mini-open and endoscopic.

-This surgery involves an incision of approximately 1/2” within the palm.
-The surgeon then divides and spreads apart the transverse carpal ligament, located at the roof of the carpal tunnel, increasing the tunnel size and immediately relieving pressure on the median nerve.
+This surgery involves an incision of approximately 3/4” within the palm.
+Then the surgeon divides and spreads apart the transverse carpal ligament, located at the roof of the carpal tunnel, increasing the tunnel size and immediately relieving pressure on the median nerve.
 Even when the ligament grows back after surgery, the extra space in the carpal tunnel remains, which keeps pressure off the median nerve.

 Dr. Randy Delcore prefers to perform the mini-open carpal tunnel release at COSC for many reasons.